 This information is presented in Table 2.
-In 2013-14, law enforcement agencies applied for 861 warrants and issuing authorities issued 856 warrants.
-The five requests that were refused by issuing authorities were refused on the basis there was insufficient information in the application to support the issue of the warrant.
+In 2014-15, law enforcement agencies applied for 876 warrants and issuing authorities issued 875 warrants.
+The single request was refused due to the absence of sufficient information to support the issue of the warrant.